 Adjacent Segment Disease is a condition caused by spinal fusions where the level above or below the fused vertebrae degenerate.
 This is because they are make up for the lack of movement at the level that was fused.
 The human spine is built for movement, when one of more levels are fused together it disturbs its normal movement.
-Spinal fusion surgeries use bone grafts and/or hardware to permanently “lock” together two or more vertebrae for the purpose of making a section of the spine thought to be producing pain symptoms immovable.
-After a fusion surgery, you’ll likely lose the ability to move your spine at the place where the procedure was done.
-This means you will no longer be able to bend forward, arch back, twist or tilt your spine at the specific level or levels fused.
+Spinal fusion surgeries use bone grafts and/or hardware to permanently “lock” together two or more vertebrae.
+The idea is to make the section of the spine thought to be causing pain immovable.
+After a fusion surgery, the spine loses the ability to move at the place where the procedure was done.
+Limiting the ability to bend forward, arch back, twist or tilt at the specific level or levels fused.
 This is one of the many reasons why the doctors at the Bonati Spine Institute don’t recommend fusions.

-This “locking” of the spine’s segment invariably forces adjacent parts of the spine to compensate and try to keep the spine flexible.
+This “locking” of the spine’s segment forces adjacent segments to compensate and try to keep the spine flexible.
 Unfortunately, this stresses and overloads those upper and lower vertebrae, forcing the intervertebral discs to break down and causing nerve compression and pain after back fusion leading to a condition known as Adjacent Segment Disease (ASD).
 ASD is most likely to occur in the motion segments of the spine used most often, such as L4/L5 and L5/S1 near the highly mobile lower lumbar region.
 They also tend to occur at the C5/C6 and C6/C7 near the highly mobile upper cervical region.

 Adjacent Segment Disease Conditions

 This overloading of the adjacent segments of the spine brought on by spinal fusions can result in a number of conditions in the adjacent segments, including:

 Myelopathy: pain that travels along the spinal cord